gemmarepiso/page/index.md

 ## Current and upcoming events
 - I will be teaching a course on Language Acquisition at San Diego State University in Spring 2021
+- [Paper](https://www.mdpi.com/2226-471X/6/1/13)on the production of uptalk in Heritage Spanish in collaboration with Ji Young Kim.
-- [Paper](https://www.cambridge.org/core/journals/bilingualism-language-and-cognition/article/missing-link-in-spanish-heritage-trill-production/2EEF354237A02A623B914F1AA11CD595) in collaboration with Ji Young Kim on child and adult Spanish trill production in *Bilingualism: Language and Cognition*
+- [Paper](https://www.cambridge.org/core/journals/bilingualism-language-and-cognition/article/missing-link-in-spanish-heritage-trill-production/2EEF354237A02A623B914F1AA11CD595) on the acquisition of the Spanish trill in collaboration with Ji Young Kim on child and adult Spanish trill production in *Bilingualism: Language and Cognition*
 - [Poster](https://github.com/gemmarepiso/gemmarepiso.github.io/blob/master/assets/images/Submission-160_poster.pdf?raw=true) presented at the *44th BUCLD* - Repairing Onsetless Syllables during Late Childhood
 - Ultrasound study on Spanish trill production in collaboration with Ji Young Kim, Erin Mauffray and Matt Faytak to be presented at *Acoustics Virtually Everywhere*
 - [Poster](https://github.com/gemmarepiso/gemmarepiso.github.io/blob/master/assets/images/LSA_2021_poster_GRPwebsite.pdf?raw=true) presented at the *2021 LSA* on lexically-conditioned acquisition of between-word junctures in English monolingual grammars.